huijing/personal-website-v3/src/content/blog/2015-08-02-people-are-the-problem.md

 Frameworks and libraries are there to help shorten development time but not at the expense of performance and code quality.
 Like the title says though, frameworks and libraries are not the problem, it's the people who use them who cause problems.

 If you're someone who is just starting out with building websites, I strongly advise against using a framework.
-Code in vanilla HTML, CSS and Javascript.
-If you find programming daunting (as did I), you can do what I did, avoid Javascript.
+Code in vanilla HTML, CSS and JavaScript.
+If you find programming daunting (as did I), you can do what I did, avoid JavaScript.

-Admittedly, that's probably not the best advice, but for at least a year, I just didn't use any Javascript in my websites.
+Admittedly, that's probably not the best advice, but for at least a year, I just didn't use any JavaScript in my websites.
 At the time, I just couldn't get it.
 But I could get CSS, and by that time, CSS3 was totally mainstream already.

-So I totally got away with avoiding Javascript because it was possible to do a lot of things with pure CSS that weren't possible before.
-That actually helped me gain a really deep understanding of CSS, because I stubbornly refused to touch Javascript.
-Something that could have easily been done with Javascript, I chose to spend hours trying to do it in only CSS.
+So I totally got away with avoiding JavaScript because it was possible to do a lot of things with pure CSS that weren't possible before.
+That actually helped me gain a really deep understanding of CSS, because I stubbornly refused to touch JavaScript.
+Something that could have easily been done with JavaScript, I chose to spend hours trying to do it in only CSS.

 Because of that, I managed to learn a lot about the ins and outs of CSS, not to mention I actually read the [CSS specifications](http://www.w3.org/Style/CSS/specs.en.html) (not all of them, of course), and realised that they're actually very readable.